-Besides retaining the features of its predecessor, Microsoft Hololens 2 also has an eye tracking feature, enabled by cameras and sensors near the nose ridge pointing at the user’s eyes.
+Besides retaining the features of its predecessor, Microsoft Hololens 2 also has an eye-tracking feature, enabled by cameras and sensors near the nose ridge pointing at the user’s eyes.
 Another important feature is an onboard iris recognition that uses Windows Hello for logging in to HoloLens 2.

 The AR headset will also work with new cloud apps over Wi-Fi and has a battery life of about 3 hours.
-Mozilla i also expected to introduce its Firefox browser to the HoloLens 2.
+Mozilla I also expected to introduce its Firefox browser to the HoloLens 2.

 Powered by Qualcomm Snapdragon 850 Compute Platform, the Hololens 2 comes with a second-generation custom-built Holographic Processing Unit.
-Unlike the original HoloLens which has 720 display, the new Hololens has 2K display for each eye and comes with 5 channel microphone array for audio input and “spatial audio”output.
+Unlike the original HoloLens which has a 720 display, the new Hololens has 2K display for each eye and comes with 5 channel microphone array for audio input and “spatial audio”output.
 As far as connectivity is concerned, the options are USB Type-C, 802.11ac 2×2, and lacks cellular connectivity.

 Although no release date has been announced by Microsoft, pre-orders are open now.